Window Vision Functions

 Parameters:

-set_backbuffer – If True, sets the captured image as the window’s backbuffer.
+set_backbuffer (bool) – When True, persist the capture to self.opencv_image.
 If False, returns the captured image.

 Raises: